 - 1. Written documentation from the vocational rehabilitation or special education agency on their agency letter head that specifies why services are not otherwise available. - 2.
-The CM must provide a letter of justification addressed to the Supported Employment Lead or Designee to include: - 3.
-The number of self-employment hours to be requested related to start up services (not to exceed 30 hours/month for more than 3 months); - 4.
-Start date and anticipated duration of the startup service; - 5.
-The reason for the use of self-employment funds to start a business; and, - 6.
-The following documents: - a.
-Name of Small Business; - b.
-Description of product or service; - c.
-Small business plan; - d.
-Market Analysis; and, - e.
-Business implementation date - 7.
-Failure to follow partner agency requirements does not constitute justification for services being otherwise unavailable (i.e., does not want to use these services, missing appointments, etc.). - 8.
+The CM must provide a letter of justification addressed to the Supported Employment Lead or Designee to include: - a.
+The number of self-employment hours to be requested related to start up services (not to exceed 30 hours/month for more than 3 months); Start date and anticipated duration of the startup service; - b.
+The reason for the use of self-employment funds to start a business; and, - 3.
+The following documents: - i) Name of Small Business; - ii) Description of product or service; - iii) Small business plan; - iv) Market Analysis; and, - v) Business implementation date - 4.
+Failure to follow partner agency requirements does not constitute justification for services being otherwise unavailable (i.e., does not want to use these services, missing appointments, etc.). - 5.
 Self-Employment supports under CIE are Direct Support Professional services only and may not be used to purchase supplies or goods associated with the small business, they can only be used as support services.